-Tory MPs warned over 'botched' Brexit
+Tories need new leadership - Cummings

 Mrs May has indicated she wants to fight the next election as leader.

-Some MPs are believed to harbour reservations about this after Mrs May lost the Conservatives' majority in the 2017 election and had to strike a deal with the DUP.
+In an open letter to Tory MPs and donors on his blog, Mr Cummings, who is credited with creating Vote Leave's "take back control" message and the controversial slogan about spending £350m-a-week extra on the NHS, said the government had "irretrievably botched" the Brexit process.

-In an open letter to Tory MPs and donors on his blog, Mr Cummings - an influential but controversial figure in shaping Vote Leave's campaign message - said the government had "irretrievably botched" the Brexit process since the June 2016 referendum vote, failing to take the "basic steps" needed for life outside the EU.
+Then Theresa May promised to leave the single market and customs union, with "frictionless" trade and no change to the Irish border - things he claimed were "logically, legally and practically incompatible".

-None of the infrastructure required to manage trade as a third country had been built, he claimed.
+"The government effectively has no credible policy and the whole world knows it," said Mr Cummings.

-He suggested ministers who sought to make practical preparations were being "blocked" by officials whose priority was the "maintenance of this broken system and keeping Britain as closely tied to the EU as possible".
+He suggested government ministers who had sought to make practical preparations for Brexit were "blocked" by officials whose priority was the "maintenance of this broken system and keeping Britain as closely tied to the EU as possible".

 "Whitehall's real preparations are for the continuation of EU law and the jurisdiction of the European Court of Justice," he wrote.